July 17, 2024

 #6.
 Send additional parameters to Facebook Pixel with Google Tag Manager

-With Facebook Pixel, you can send not only events but also additional values (e.g. order total, the video title, etc.).
+With Facebook Pixel, you can send additional values along with the events (e.g., order total, video title, etc.).
 In fact, in the previous example of the custom video event, we have already done that.

-You can find a full list of supported standard parameters here.
+You can find a complete list of supported standard parameters here.
 The majority of them are optional.
-If you are working with a custom event, feel free to come up with any custom parameter you want.
+If you are working with a custom event, feel free to develop any custom parameter you want.

 Speaking of Standard Events, only the Purchase event requires currency and value.

-Also, by looking at the documentation, you can see which fields are expected by Facebook.
-I mean, if you send the AddToCart event and want to send some custom data (like product price, etc.), the Facebook pixel will expect content_ids, content_name, content_type, contents, currency, value.
+Also, by looking at the documentation, you can see which fields Facebook expects.
+For example, if you send the AddToCart event and want to send custom data (like product price, etc.), the Facebook pixel will expect content_ids, content_name, content_type, contents, currency, value.
 None of these are required when it comes to AddToCart.

 So, when you plan to pass some parameters, refer to this page and check the table of standard events + their parameters.